 To maintain the requisite knowledge and skill, a lawyer should keep abreast of changes in the law and its practice, including the benefits and risks associated with relevant technology. …

-Although this was a nonbinding comment to the rules, over the three years since that amendment, at least 15 states — Arizona, Arkansas, California, Connecticut, Delaware, Idaho, Kansas, Massachusetts, Minnesota, New Hampshire, New Mexico, North Carolina, Ohio, Pennsylvania and West Virginia — have amended their ethics rules or issued ethics opinions with provisions on attorneys’ competence with technology.
+Although this was a nonbinding comment to the rules, over the three years since that amendment, many states — Arizona, Arkansas, California, Connecticut, Delaware, Idaho, Kansas, Massachusetts, Minnesota, New Hampshire, New Mexico, North Carolina, Ohio, Pennsylvania and West Virginia — have amended their ethics rules or issued ethics opinions with provisions on attorneys’ competence with technology.
 Regardless of the formal declarations of state bar associations, attorneys would be wise to proceed in accordance with these mandates.

 Earlier this year, the State Bar of California in its Formal Opinion No. 2015–193, determined that attorney competence in litigation requires, “at a minimum, a basic understanding of, and facility with, issues related to e-discovery, including the discovery of electronically stored information (ESI).,” adding this ominous warning to the unprepared attorney: “Lack of competence in e-discovery issues also may lead to an ethical violation of an attorney’s duty of confidentiality.”